-- In a deep frying pan, sauté the shrimps on the remaining 3 tbsp of olive oil for 5 minutes.
+- In a deep frying pan, sauté shrimp on the remaining 3 tbsp of olive oil for 5 minutes.
 At this point add chopped fennel leaves or Ouzo.

-- Transfer the shrimps in a clay pot and cover them with red sauce prepared earlier.
+- Transfer the shrimp in a clay pot and cover them with red sauce prepared earlier.
 Add all the herbs and bake in the oven at 170ºC for another 10 minutes.

-- Crumble the feta cheese and sprinkle on top of your shrimp Saganaki and serve warm.
+- Crumble the feta cheese and sprinkle on top of your shrimp Saganaki.
+Serve warm.